bennylope/django-organizations/docs/usage.rst

 Basic Usage
 ===========

-After installing django-group-accounts you can make basic use of the accounts with minimal configuration.
+After installing django-organizations you can make basic use of the accounts with minimal configuration.

 The application's default views and URL configuration provide functionality for